Leamsi9/ismaelvelasco.dev/cl5uck7j204t8kunvaxuf8ip8.md

 So how do you rigorously measure technical debt?
 How do you know which specific classes are most tightly coupled or more likely to create side effects or most difficult to understand?
 How do you measure the impact, as opposed to the presence of technical debt on your team or company's feature development process?
 How do you estimate its financial cost?
 How do you choose which areas of the code to refactor first?
 How do you know when replacement is the only option?
 How do you persuade the business of the need to invest in technical debt?

-The talk below outlines the answers to these questions, and the online workshop I will give will actually train you to apply them in practice.
-Do share any feedback or suggestions for things I should clarify or add ahead of the course.

 %[https://youtu.be/McO_ONKxwNU]

+The talk above offers answers to these questions, and the online workshop will actually train you to apply them in practice.
+If you enjoy the talk, you might want to [sign up](https://conferences.isaqb.org/software-architecture-gathering/tickets/) for the (online) workshop.
+Do share any feedback or suggestions for things I should clarify or add ahead of the course!